 Within a larger cultural arena, moral stress arises from discrimination or not measuring up to cultural ideals.
 For example, the moral stress of coming out as gay or lesbian is fed by religious and cultural heterosexism.
-When young adults internalize religious prejudice against sexual minorities, their moral stress about their sexual identity is intensified by religious beliefs, like beliefs that God knows and judges their sexual desires as sinful, and that the community of faith will shun them.
-Being cast out by parents and communities of faith confirms their beliefs that God is casting them aside as sinners.
-Moral stress is shaped by internalized social oppression, which is why spiritual care must identify social systems of oppression that intersect and exacerbate moments of moral stress.
+When young adults internalize religious prejudice against sexual minorities, their moral stress about their sexual identity is intensified by heterosexist religious beliefs, like beliefs that God knows and judges their sexual desires as sinful and that the community of faith will shun them.
+Being cast out by parents and communities of faith makes it seem as though God is casting them aside as sinners.
+Moral stress is shaped by internalized social oppression, which is why spiritual care must identify social systems of oppression that intersect and exacerbate moral stress.

-Moral injury is an emerging concept that comes out of the living stories of military service members and veterans in the aftermath of combat.
-It is defined as the "psychological, biological, spiritual, behavioral, and social impact of perpetrating, failing to prevent, or bearing witness to acts that transgress deeply held more beliefs and expectations" (Litz et al., 2009, p.
-700); see also (Drescher et al., 2011; Vargas, Hanson, Kraus, Drescher, & Foy, 2013).
-Moral injury can be placed at the extreme end on a continuum of moral stress, with everyday moments of moral stress at the other end.
-People with strong core values of responsibility and concern for others will likely be more susceptible to moral stress because of their feelings of being responsible for harm.
-Those with tendencies toward moral stress are more likely to experience moral injury in the aftermath of traumatic events.
-Moral stress results from a heightened sensitivity to the possibilities of causing harm, which can be life-giving if people don't isolate themselves but reach out to others in a process of spiritual integration in order to share responsibility for and realistic assessment of harm.
+Moral injury is an emerging concept that comes out of the living stories of military service members and veterans in the aftermath of combat (Brock and Lettini 2012).
+It is defined as the "psychological, biological, spiritual, behavioral, and social impact of perpetrating, failing to prevent, or bearing witness to acts that transgress deeply held more beliefs and expectations" (Litz et al. 2009, p.
+700); see also (Drescher et al. 2011; Vargas et al. 2013).
+Moral injury can be placed at one extreme end on a continuum of moral stress, with everyday moments of moral stress at the other end.
+People with strong core values of responsibility and concern for others will likely be more susceptible to moral stress are more likely to experience moral injury in the aftermath of traumatic events.
+Moral stress results from a heightened sensitivity to the possibilities of causing harm, which can be life-giving if people don't isolate themselves but reach out to others in a process of spiritual integration in order to share responsibility for and realistically assess harm.

 This sense of being responsible for harm is intensely emotional, with gut-wrenching feelings that make people want to hide from others and cut themselves off from family, community, and spiritual support.
-This physiological experience of shame, self-disgust, or fear goes hand-in-hand with conflicts in core values and beliefs that one has caused harm to others and/or oneself and that one will be condemned by God and rejected by one's community.
-Coping with such stress can involve addiction and compulsive behaviors that momentarily alleviate disturbing feelings but over time increases shame and isolation.
+"Moral injury is often experienced as an intensely private, deeply sincere, and often distressing self-questioning and soul-searching" (Drescher et al. 2013, p.
+54).
+This physiological experience of shame, self-disgust, or fear goes hand-in-hand with conflicts in core values and the belief that one has caused harm to others and/or oneself and that one will be condemned by God and rejected by one's community.
+Coping with such stress can involve addiction and compulsive behaviors that momentarily alleviate disturbing feelings but over time increase shame and isolation.

 Moral stress and injury can be understood, then, as a pattern of values, beliefs, and ways of coping energized by shame, guilt, fear of causing harm, or self-disgust (some of the so-called negative moral emotions that cut people off from social support).
-These emotions pull together an interlocking pattern of values, beliefs, and ways of coping-what I call a lived theology (Doehring, 2014, 2015), a term similar to lived religion, which sociologists of religion describe as "the ever-changing, multifaceted, often messy-even contradictory-amalgam of beliefs and practices that are not necessarily those religious institutions consider important" (McGuire, 2008, p.
+These emotions pull together an interlocking pattern of values, beliefs, and ways of coping-what I call a lived theology (Doehring 2014a, 2014b, 2015), a term similar to lived religion.
+McGuire (2008), a sociologist of religion, describes this as "the ever-changing, multifaceted, often messy-even contradictory-amalgam of beliefs and practices that are not necessarily those religious institutions consider important" (McGuire 2008, p.
 4).

 Pastoral and practical theologians have studied lived theologies-the beliefs and values people put into practice in their daily lives.
 Bonnie Miller-McLemore's (1994) early work detailed the theological dilemmas arising from the embodied experience of giving birth and nursing infants.
-She put into words the conflicts of feeling caught between caring for an infant and working as a scholar and professor:
+She put into words her feeling of being caught between caring for an infant and working as a scholar and professor: